 This fruit / vegetable also has the advantage of keeping for a long time over winter, ideally at temperatures of about 50 / 55°F (10 / 12°C).

 - Read also: health benefits and therapeutic properties of pumpkins, close cousins of butternut

 Take care not to let too many fruits develop on a single plant (at most 5 or 6), or you risk reducing the quality of the overall harvest.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Growing Butternut under Pixabay license
+Growing butternut by a generous photographer under Pixabay license